sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 > 2. Respect current incentives
 > 3. Respect current workflow
 >
-> We could... demonstrate that it makes research more efficient, of higher quality, and more accessible.
+> - We could... demonstrate that it makes research more efficient, of higher quality, and more accessible.
->
-> Better, we could... demonstrate that researchers will get published more often.
+> - Better, we could... demonstrate that researchers will get published more often.
->
-> Even better, we could... make it easy
+> - Even better, we could... make it easy.
->
-> Best, we could... make it automatic {% cite spiesWorkflowCentricApproachIncreasing2017 %}
+> - Best, we could... make it automatic {% cite spiesWorkflowCentricApproachIncreasing2017 %}

 To build an infrastructural system that enables "open" practices, *convincing* or *mandating* a change are much less likely to be successful and sustainable than focusing on building them to make doing work easier and openness automatic.
 To make this possible, we should focus on developing *frameworks to build* experimental and analysis tools, rather than developing more tools themselves.